 ONE YEAR ON

 Having had no personal experience of anything linked to mental health in the past, I feel like my experience of it as made me much more empathetic to those suffering daily.
-I was lucky that my case was short lived and not extreme but it was still difficult to deal with so I have a lot of respect for those that are in a constant battle with their head.
-I feel like I know myself a little better and, when those feelings I now know are anxiety appear, I am more equipped to deal with them.
+I was lucky that my case was short lived.
+It wasn’t extreme but it was still difficult.
+I have a lot of respect for those that are in a constant battle with their head.
+I feel like I know myself a little better.
+When those feelings I now know are anxiety appear, I am more equipped to deal with them.

 Do you/Have you suffered from anxiety?
 Did you suffer with anxiety in pregnancy?
 How do you combat it?
-Please comment below with any hints and tips for those dealing with anxiety and you can also find me on Facebook, Twitter, Pinterest and Instagram.
+Please comment below with any hints and tips for those dealing with anxiety.
+You can also find me on Facebook, Twitter, Pinterest and Instagram.